Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Linear preconditioning

 \section{Linear preconditioning}

-Linear preconditioning is the act of performing a linear transformation to the state variable in the hopes of reducing the condition number.
-Concretely, we are seeking the preconditioner $L\in GL_{d}(\mathbb{R})$ which constitutes the transform $Y=LX$, such that the condition number of the distribution of $Y$, which we will call $\kappa_{L}$, is small.
-From (\ref{condition_number_sup}) we see that
+In linear preconditioning we seek a matrix $L\in GL_{d}(\mathbb{R})$ such that the preconditioner defined by $g(X) := LX$ produces a pushforward $\tilde{\Pi} = g_{\#}\Pi$ with small condition number $\tilde{\kappa}$.
+From the definition of the condition number in equation (\ref{condition_number_sup}) we see that

 where $\tilde{U}:\mathbb{R}^{d}\to\mathbb{R}$ is the potential associated with $\tilde{\Pi}$.
 For a concrete example, Figure \ref{fig:preconditioning_demonstration} shows two contour plots.
-The red contour plot is generated by the posterior of a Bayesian logistic regression, the green plot shows the distribution after preconditioning with an appropriate linear preconditioner.
+The red contour plot is generated by the posterior of a Bayesian logistic regression, and the green plot shows the distribution after preconditioning with an appropriate linear preconditioner.
+The red plot shows that most of the mass of the corresponding posterior is confined to a thin wedge, meaning that only a narrow range of tuning parameters will lead to a successful MCMC algorithm attempting to sample from this posterior.
+The green plot shows that the corresponding posterior mass is more evenly spread.
+This is one of the ways in which linear preconditioning can be seen to improve the ease with which we sample.

 Often linear preconditioning is encountered as a modification to the proposal distribution of a canonical MCMC algorithm and not as a transformation.
-In every case these modifications can be shown to be equivalent to making a linear transformation of the canonical algorithm \emph{without} preconditioning.
+In every case these modifications can be shown to be equivalent to making a linear transformation to $\Pi$ and then running the canonical algorithm \emph{without} preconditioning on the transformed distribution $\tilde{\Pi}$.
 For instance, preconditioned MALA has proposal

 where $\sigma^2>0$ is the step-size, $\tilde{\pi}$ is the target density, $\xi\sim\mathcal{N}(0, \mathbf{I}_d)$, and $A$ is a positive definite `preconditioning matrix'.
 This is equivalent to making a proposal